Steve Martin (academic): Government adviser

 Martin has given evidence to numerous Parliamentary select committees and inquiries and served on a range of advisory bodies.
 He is a past Treasurer of the UK Evaluation Society, was a non-executive director of the Local Government Improvement and Development Agency from 2003 to 2010 and of the New Local Government Network from 2007 to 2016.
 In 2009 he was appointed as the lead member of the UK Government's Expert Panel on Local Governance.
 He was a member of independent panel on Assembly Members' remuneration in 2007–2008, and in 2005–2006 he served as the Academic Adviser to the Independent Review of Local Public Services chaired by Sir Jeremy Beecham.

 Publications

-Martin has published more than 90 articles in leading academic journals including Public Administration Review, Public Administration, Regional Studies, Public Management Review, Urban Studies, and the British Journal of Management, and over 200 reports commissioned by governments and other agencies.
+Martin has published more than 150 book chapters and articles in leading academic journals including Public Administration Review, Public Administration, Regional Studies, Public Management Review, Urban Studies, and the British Journal of Management, as well as over 200 reports commissioned by governments and other agencies.
 He was the editor of Policy & Politics from 2015 to 2020 and served as the public sector expert on the scientific committee of the Chartered Association of Business Schools' academic journal guide for four years until 2019.